Your Guide to Cartago Province, Costa Rica

 Conclusion

+So, this is your guide to Cartago Province, Costa Rica.
+Hope it will come handy while planning your vacation.
 Cartago is a hiker’s paradise, offering various trails that showcase Costa Rica’s natural beauty.

 Whether you’re scaling the heights of Cerro de la Muerte, exploring the volcanic craters of Irazú and Turrialba, or soaking in the tranquility of Prusia Forest and Tapantí, these top hikes in Cartago, Costa Rica, provide an exhilarating and enriching experience.